Mexico Tariffs Likely To Take Effect Next Week, Trump Vows In London

 The British government, sensitive about its relationship with Beijing, has been reluctant to go along with American restrictions.
 Secretary of State Pompeo threatened last month that Britain's ability to share intelligence information with the United States might be on the line.

-But Trump said on Tuesday he wasn't contemplating any cutoff for Britain because he said he's sure the two sides will come to an agreement on Huawei.
+But Trump said on Tuesday he wasn't contemplating any cutoff for Britain, because he said he's sure the two sides will come to an agreement on Huawei.

 "We're going to both have absolutely an agreement on Huawei and everything else," he said.
 "We will be able to work out any differences.
 I see absolutely no limitations.
 We've never had any limitation."